Day 6 - Laugavegur: Hvanggil to Botnar Emstrur

 Arctic River Beauty (Chaemerium latifolium).

 Crossing from Emstrua.
 We meet a small group coming from the other side.
-Firm-soled sandals are really worth carrying on this hike.
-Non-absorbent ones double as camp shoes in the huts.
+Firm-soled sandals are really worth carrying on this hike but, if in doubt, the safest option is to wear your hiking boots or shoes because they provide the most secure footing.

 Crossing more streams - here, glacial meltwater.